DocsDevelopersClaude Code

 How It Works

-2. Skills (6 knowledge modules) -- loaded into Claude Code's context when relevant.
-They are the single source of truth shared with Studio's AI Forge, ensuring code compatibility.
+1. Skills (6 knowledge modules) -- loaded into Claude Code's context when relevant.
+They are the single source of truth, shared with Studio's AI Forge.

-3. CLI (rootcx binary) -- the execution layer.
-Connects to Core, scaffolds projects, packs and uploads archives, starts workers.
+2. CLI (rootcx binary) -- the execution layer.
+Signs in to your Core, scaffolds projects, deploys code, starts workers.

 Skills Path Resolution